kingsamurai123/prototypes/README.md

 # prototypes
- Sample Web pages to learn on the go
+ Sample Prototypes learning on the go
 Just practising things